What is daptomycin?

 How should I use daptomycin?

-This medicine can cause unusual results with certain medical tests.
+daptomycin may cause false results with certain medical tests.
 Tell any doctor who treats you that you are using daptomycin.

-Store daptomycin powder in the refrigerator, do not freeze.
+Store daptomycin in the refrigerator.
+Do not freeze.
 After mixing daptomycin with a diluent, store in the refrigerator and use it within 48 hours.
-Do not freeze.

 What happens if I miss a dose?